steinex/tor-ddos/README.md

 ```

 ## The actual rules
-This are the actual iptables rules, trimmed down to only the most relevant parts.
+These are the actual iptables rules, trimmed down to only the most relevant parts.
 I left out ip6tables for an exercise to the reader since it's basically the same.

 Of course you must change `$DSTIP` and `$DSTPORT` for your environment.